Fire Danger is HIGH

 We will update communications via these channels as the situation changes.

 1. WEBSITE: This Emergency Updates webpage will be the primary conduit for Ranch information.
-(Click the Emergency Updates or Fire Safety link at the bottom of each BBR webpage for easy access.)
+(Click the Emergency Updates link at the bottom of each BBR webpage for easy access.)
 This page will include links to official sources of information.

-2. EMAIL: Subscribe to the View from the Ranch email list for owners, for important news items that are sent as needed to BBR owners.
+2. EMAIL: Subscribe to the View from the Ranch email list for owners, for important news bulletins that are sent as needed to BBR owners.

 3. VOICE MESSAGE Emergency phone message line 541.595.1502 (Levels 2+)